oat-sa/bundle-lti1p3/doc/message/platform.md

             lti1p3_message_platform: true
 ```

-You can optionally restrict allowed message types accepted on this firewall:
+You can optionally restrict allowed message types on this firewall:

 ```yaml
 # config/packages/security.yaml